-Bipolar disorder is a condition that affects moods where people are able to swing from one extreme to another.
+Bipolar disorder is a condition where people experience extreme moods.
 It was previously known as 'manic depression'.

 People with bipolar disorder experience periods or 'episodes' of:

-- depression - where they feel very low and lethargic
+- extreme lows, or depression - where they feel very low and lethargic

-- mania - where they feel very high and overactive (less severe mania is known as 'hypomania').
+- extreme highs, or mania - where they feel very high and overactive (less severe mania is known as 'hypomania')

 There are 2 main types of bipolar disorder:

 - Bipolar disorder I - where people are more likely to experience mania for longer periods of time, as well as depressive episodes and sometimes psychotic symptoms.
 This is the more severe form of bipolar disorder